-In the Godfather’s motion picture Bar Vitelli was featured as the place where Michael Corleone (Al Pacino) meet Mr. Vitelli ( the bar owner ) and ask his permission to court his daughter Apollonia, and also for the official engagement and for the party after the wedding ceremony.
+In the Godfather’s motion picture Bar Vitelli was featured as the place where Michael Corleone (Al Pacino) meets Mr. Vitelli ( the bar owner ) and asks his permission to court his daughter Apollonia, and also for the official engagement and for the party after the wedding ceremony.
 While in town “a must” is the stop for a Lemon Granita in this famous bar.

 Church of the Wedding – Savoca